Tips to Determine Whether You Should Rent or Sell Your Home

 For whatever the reason, you have now found yourself at a point in your life where you need to move into another home.

-Whereas most people when purchasing a new home put their current one up for sale, the thought of having some extra income from renting the place out may sound appealing.
+Although most people, when purchasing a new home, put their current one up for sale, the thought of having some extra income from renting the place out may sound appealing.

 First and foremost, you need to determine your personal finances.

 If you need the money you will make from the sale of the house to purchase your next one, renting out your property will more than likely not be your best option.
-In addition, you will also need

 HouseLogic put together a great resource in their Rental Home Expenses Worksheet to help you make sure you are covering all possible expenses.

 To do so, you will need to research what similar homes in your area are renting for.
 You can take a look at sites like Craigslist or use this simple tool from Rentometer to help you determine what would be a good amount to charge for rent based on the location and amenities.

 The next thing you should take into consideration is the current market value of your home and projected market values over the next few years.

 If market values in your area have been steadily rising, you may want to wait to sell the home to make the most profit from the sale.

 For more information on property management companies check out our article Benefits of Using a Property Management Company.